FIWARE/tutorials.Step-by-Step/docs/crud-operations.md

 ```

 Batch processing uses the `/v2/op/update` endpoint with a payload with two
-attributes - `actionType=REPLACE` means we will overwrite existing entities if
+attributes - `actionType=replace` means we will overwrite existing entities if
-they exist whereas the `entities` attribute holds an array of entities we wish
+they exist whereas the `entities` attribute holds an array of entities whose
-to update.
+data we wish to replace.

 ## Delete Operations

 Delete Operations map to HTTP DELETE.

--   The `/v2/entities/<entity>` endpoint is used to delete an entity
+-   The `/v2/entities/<entity>` endpoint can be used to delete an entity
--   The `/v2/entities/<entity>/attrs/<attribute>` endpoint is used to delete an
+-   The `/v2/entities/<entity>/attrs/<attribute>` endpoint can be used to delete an
     attribute

 The response will be **204 - No Content** if the operation is successful or
-**404 - Not Found** error response if the operation fails
+**404 - Not Found** if the operation fails.

 ### Data Relationships